-How: The Instructions and Worksheet file can be downloaded from the [2023 Proposals SharePoint Site](#).
-It describes all the fields that will be requested in the SOI Submission web form.
-We are providing this worksheet for you to type and save the information before copying and pasting into the web form.
-This will avoid any loss of data if the web form malfunctions.
+How: The Instructions and Worksheet file can be downloaded from the [2026 Proposals SharePoint Site](#).
+It describes all the fields that will be requested in the SOI submission form.
+We are providing this worksheet for you to type and save the information before copying and pasting into the submission form.
+This will avoid any loss of data if the submission form malfunctions.
 Enter the fields requested into the .docx worksheet file, we recommend using the Microsoft Word Desktop App.

-When: Before the submission deadline of October 14, ideally several days before the deadline, in case you have questions for the CDI team at gs_cdi@usgs.gov.
+When: Ideally, several days before the submission deadline of Wednesday, November 5, 2025, at 5 pm ET, in case you have questions for the CDI team at gs_cdi@usgs.gov.

 Step 3.
-Complete the SOI Template document with your narrative and estimated budget.
+Complete the SOI Budget Template document with an estimated budget.

-How: The file can be downloaded from the [2023 Proposals SharePoint Site](#).
+How: The file can be downloaded from the 2026 Proposals SharePoint Site.
 We recommend using the Microsoft Word Desktop App to fill out the template.
 Do not change the document margins or font size.
-The template consists of two sections:

-- The Project Narrative (1-page maximum): Use the existing headers to identify each section and briefly describe each the evaluation criteria following this Guidance Document: Scope; Technical Approach; Project Experience and Collaboration; Sustainability, Outreach, and Communication; Budget Justification; Timeline.
-Do not exceed 1 page. - The Estimated Budget Table: Enter estimated values for the categories Personnel, Travel Expenses (including \$2000 for travel to the 2023 CDI Workshop), and Other Direct Costs.
+Enter estimated values for the Personnel, Travel Expenses (including \$2000 for the travel requirement), and Other Direct Costs categories.
 Enter the total direct costs and the indirect costs due to relevant overhead.
 Enter the grand total.

-In Phase 1, it is suggested, but not required, that your budget be reviewed by a Center budget analyst, so that you have an accurate picture of how far the available funds will go.
+In Phase 1, it is suggested, but not required, that your budget be reviewed by a Center budget analyst, so that you have an accurate picture to correctly estimate funds.

-When: Before the submission deadline of October 14, ideally several days before the deadline, in case you have questions for the CDI team at gs_cdi@usgs.gov.
+When: Ideally, several days before the submission deadline of Wednesday, November 5, 2025, at 5 pm ET, in case you have questions for the CDI team at gs_cdi@usgs.gov.

 Step 4.
-Submit your information and files (including lightning files) at the submission link.
+Submit your information and files (including lightning files) using the submission form.

-How: The submission link will be on the [2023 Proposals SharePoint Site](#).
+How: The submission form will be linked on the main 2026 Proposals SharePoint Site.
 Only Department of Interior employees will be able to access the link.
-Use the information on your previously-completed worksheet (Step 2) to complete the web form.
-We recommend that you complete the entire web form in one sitting and submit, as we cannot guarantee that the form will save your content.
+Use the information on your completed worksheet (Step 2) to fill out the submission form.
+We recommend that you complete and submit the entire submission form in one sitting.

-You will be asked up upload the following files:
+You will be asked to upload the following files:

-1. SOI Template (Narrative and Budget), in .docx format 2.
-Lightning Presentation Image: Select a simple image (.png or .jpg work great) with minimal text that is close to 1:1 aspect ratio (square).
-We will insert this image onto a slide that has your Title and Lead PI name on it.
+1. SOI Budget Template in .docx format 2.
+Lightning Presentation Image: Select a simple STATIC image (.png or .jpg work great) with minimal text that is close to 1:1 aspect ratio (square).
+We will insert this image onto a slide that has your Title on it.
 Our reason for these requirements is that we want you to focus on your message and timing, not the slide!
+3. OPTIONAL: If you cannot present live on November 12, details for uploading an optional audio file are in the submission form.